All locations are currently closed to visitors, unless you are making a compassionate visit. // LEARN MORE

-Treatment for nephrotic syndrome includes treating the underlying condition that's causing it and taking medications.
+Treatment for nephrotic syndrome includes treating the condition that's causing it and taking medications.
 Nephrotic syndrome can increase your risk of infections and blood clots.
-Your doctor may recommend medications and dietary changes to prevent these and other complications of nephrotic syndrome.
+Your doctor might recommend medications and dietary changes to prevent complications.

 Signs and symptoms of nephrotic syndrome include:

-- Severe swelling (edema), particularly around your eyes and in your ankles and feet
+Severe swelling (edema), particularly around your eyes and in your ankles and feet

-- Weight gain due to excess fluid retention
+Weight gain due to fluid retention

-- Loss of appetite
+Loss of appetite

 When to see a doctor

-Make an appointment with your doctor if you have any signs or symptoms that worry you.
+Make an appointment with your doctor if you have signs or symptoms that worry you.

 Nephrotic syndrome is usually caused by damage to the clusters of tiny blood vessels (glomeruli) of your kidneys.